Why do some people need antibiotics?

 Do I need an antibiotic?

-Cold and flu season is hard on everyone, but for some older people and those who have chronic (ongoing) health conditions, it’s especially difficult.
-They are more likely to develop complications (such as pneumonia) from simple respiratory tract infections (e.g. colds, flu and chest infections), which most other people recover from without antibiotics.
+Cold and flu season is hard on everyone, but for some older people and those who have chronic (long-term) health conditions, it can be especially difficult.

 What to do if you are prescribed an antibiotic

 If you, or someone you care for, are prescribed an antibiotic, make sure you:

 - know how long you need to take it for — if this is not clear from the pharmacy label, ask your doctor or pharmacist

 - always take the antibiotics as instructed by your health professional